ptsteadman/notebook/log.md

 Bought two nice shirts from opening ceremony.
 At bar now (not a bar I like very much), hopefully will get some work done on Montage.

+### Wednesday, July 20th 2016

+Met with Screen yesterday.
+Very cool to meet a symmetric group of young people from Taiwan/China who are scheming and dreaming while staying aware of beauty.
+Enjoying my new clothing.
+Getting well into the feel for the iHM work, still happy with the team we are working with.
+Signing lease for new office today: it is extremely charming, I think it potentially has the 'quality without a name', at least from the outside.
+Today I will see inside.

+Somewhat tired: last night worked on Montage.
+Some bug that is based on a shaky third party service.
+Also I am making $40 less an hour on that project.
+Hopefully Max will be able to take over the work there soon, it's a codebase he knows.